Ednah1/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
+a program that prints all possible combinations of single-digit numbers and Numbers must be separated by , followed by a space and Numbers should be printed in ascending order